 LORDSWOOD - CLUB HISTORY

-Lordswood's highest league position is 8th which was achieved in 2005/06.
-They have reached the Semi-Final of the Kent Senior Trophy 3 times, and the League Cup once.
-They have entered the FA Cup and FA Vase for the last 8 years, but have yet to get past the 1st Qualifying Round of the FA Cup and 1st Round of the Vase.
+Lordswood's highest league position is 4th which was achieved in 2015/16.
+They have reached the Semi-Final of the Kent Senior Trophy 3 times and the final once (losing 2-1 to Tunbridge Wells in 2012/13, and the League Cup semi-final once.
+They have entered the FA Cup every year since the 1999/00 season and FA Vase every year since the 1998/99 season.
+Reaching the 1st Qualifying Round of the FA Cup on two occasions, and reaching the 4th round proper of the FA Vase.

 Lordswood's biggest win was against Erith Town with a 7-0 scoreline.
 The biggest defeat came against Folkestone Invicta away , 8-1.